Zetakai/Python-Project-Pacmann---Super-Cashier/README.md

 ### 1. Libraries
 ![libraries](img/functions/libraries.png)

-Create class transaction with atribute self.cart to put the items in list
 ### 2. Class Transaction
 ![Transaction](https://github.com/nuralamsaputra/Cashier-Project/blob/master/img/02.%20class%20Transaction.png)

-Add item with parameters item name, item quantity and item price in dictionary per item and append the next item into the list
+Create class transaction with atribute self.cart to put the items in list

 ### 3. Add Item
 ![Add Item](img/functions/add_item.png)

-Change certain item name in the list, with found list as the filtered item
+Add item with parameters item name, item quantity and item price in dictionary per item and append the next item into the list

 ### 4. Update Item Name
 ![Update Item Name](img/functions/update_name.png)

-Change certain item quantity in the list, with found list as the filtered item
+Change certain item name in the list, with found list as the filtered item

 ### 5. Update Item Quantity
 ![Update Item Quantity](img/functions/update_amount.png)

-Change certain item price in the list, with found list as the filtered item
+Change certain item quantity in the list, with found list as the filtered item

 ### 6. Update Item Price
 ![Update Item Price](img/functions/update_price.png)

-Delete certain item in the list, with found list as the filterd item
+Change certain item price in the list, with found list as the filtered item

 ### 7. Delete Item
 ![Delete Item](img/functions/delete_item.png)

-Reset the transaction list and start anew
+Delete certain item in the list, with found list as the filterd item

 ### 9. Reset Transaction
 ![Reset Transaction](img/functions/reset_transaction.png)

-Check the transaction list in form of table using pretty table library, consist of item name, item quantity, item price and price total of item
+Reset the transaction list and start anew

 ### 10. Check Order
 ![Check Order](img/functions/check_order.png)

-Check out items from cart and export the data to database
+Check the transaction list in form of table using pretty table library, consist of item name, item quantity, item price and price total of item

 ### 11. Check out
 ![Check Order](img/functions/check_out.png)

-Insert to table function
+Check out items from cart and export the data to database

 ### 11. Insert to table
 ![Insert to table](img/functions/insert_to_table.png)

-Show how much amount customer need to pay, if certain amount is achieved customers will get discount.
+Insert to table function

 # HOW TO USE

 ### 1. Download or Clone this project